longd-dev/longd-dev/README.md

 ---
 ## ⚡ Background

-- 5 years in the U.S. Navy as an Electrical Systems Technician (Gas Turbine Systems Technician Electrical, GSE2)
+-5 years in the U.S. Navy as an Electrical Systems Technician (GSE2), served as a supervisor overseeing junior personell and coordinating maintenance tasks
 - Experienced in troubleshooting complex systems and solving problems under pressure
-- Strong foundation in discipline, teamwork, and attention to detail
+- Strong foundation in discipline, leadership, teamwork, and attention to detail developed through military service and shift responsibilities
 - Transitioned into full-stack development, applying structured problem-solving to building scalable web applications